 Participants work alongside local teachers in a small Community School, first opened in January 2019 and since expanded to cater for students from pre-school to grade 3.
 The school relies on fundraising and donations to remain operational and the assistance of international volunteers is greatly appreciated by local teachers and children alike!

 Goals of this Project:

-- Provide English language skills to children in impoverished Zambia
+- Provide English language skills to children in Zambia

 How You Can Help

-Through the help of international volunteers, many of the most marginalised children in poverty-stricken Zambia have a greater chance to receive a quality education.
-Volunteers will gain great a great teaching and cultural experience, while helping children in true need.
-The teaching takes place in primary and secondary schools where volunteers initially either shadow or teach under the supervision of a local teacher.
+Through the help of international volunteers, many of the most marginalised children in poverty-stricken Zambia have a greater chance to receive a quality early childhood education.
+Volunteers will gain a great teaching and cultural experience, while helping children in true need.
+The teaching takes place in a small school where volunteers initially either shadow or teach under the supervision of a local teacher.
 Whilst experience in teaching and education will certainly be advantageous, it is not a prerequisite for these programs, as a volunteers level of involvement within the classroom can be tailored to suit their own skills and interests.
-Volunteers with little teaching experience will be working alongside a local teacher initially, working with pre-school - Grade 3 children.
+Volunteers will be working alongside a local teacher initially, working with pre-school - Grade 3 children.
 The classes begin at 7.30 am and the last session finishes at 4 pm.
 There is also an opportunity for volunteers to help out on the construction project, another Love Volunteers program in the village.
 This is a highlight for any volunteer, especially after learning about the challenges these families face and seeing their appreciation when their new home is completed.

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks:

 - Teaching English and other subjects to children attending the school